kod1ngclub/lat/README.md

 echo "⛏️ build.min.css"
 ```

-## How to use

-We don't make additional docs.
-Instead, you can learn how to use by `examples`
+> I think this repo is too short to make some docs.
+> Just read the whole code, and you will know it

 ## License